dcsoft4/schwab_cli/README.md

 ## What it is

-Here are several Python scripts to provide CLI access to your Schwab (formerly TD Ameritrade) brokerage account.
+Here are Python scripts to provide CLI access to your Schwab (formerly TD Ameritrade) brokerage account.
 The necessary Schwab token management is broken out into re-usable modules you can use in other software.

 ## Command-line access to your Schwab account